 Dinghies and Canoes must have 3rd party insurance to use the lake.

-The club also has a small camping area, so if you wanted to stay overnight that can be arranged.
+The club also has a small camping area, so that can be arranged if you want to stay overnight.

 When we visited, even though unannounced, we were given a very warm welcome, and the slipway provided an easy point to launch our Hudson inflatable canoe.

-Note that the lake is 1000ft above sea level, and so access is only between March to the end of October, due to access difficulties during Winter.
+The lake is 1000ft above sea level, so access is only between March and the end of October due to access difficulties during Winter.

 The lake winds up the valleys in roughly an S-shape.
-We found that meant winds came from a number of different directions, but wasn’t too bad in our canoe as hugging the shoreline provided some shelter.
+We found that meant winds came from many different directions, but it wasn't too bad in our canoe as hugging the shoreline provided some shelter.

-The different sections actually provide very different ‘feel’, from rocky shorelines, tree lined shorelines, heathland shorelines, grassy shorelines, and sandy shorelines.
+The sections provide a very different 'feel' from rocky shorelines, tree-lined shorelines, heathland shorelines, grassy shorelines, and sandy shorelines.
 This makes for a great place to explore.
-Some of the shores are only accessible from the water, and make a great place to stop for a while and have a picnic.
+Some of the shores are only accessible from the water, making it a great place to stop for a while and have a picnic.

-The Llyn Clywedog Dam is the tallest mass concrete dam in Britain and is 236ft / 72m high, and 750ft long, holding around 11,000 million gallons.
+The Llyn Clywedog Dam is the tallest mass concrete dam in Britain and is 236ft / 72m high and 750ft long, holding around 11,000 million gallons.
 Severn Trent has a small visitors centre and observation platform to look down on the dam.
-You pass this onto the way to Clywedog Sailing Club.
+You pass this on the way to Clywedog Sailing Club.

 The waters feed the River Severn.